ImageMagick PSD Decoder Bypass: List-Length Policy before 6.9.13-47/7.1.2-22

 Vulnerability Analysis

 CVE-2026-45031 can be exploited with network access, and does not require authorization privileges or user interaction.
 This vulnerability is considered to have a low attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a small impact on availability.
+The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a high impact on availability.

 Attack Vector: